gititGoro/Pythia/documentation/whitepaper.md

 The first is a robust market place of oracles who are require to stake deposits before selling information.
 The market is regulated by a decentralized, blockchain based judicial system.
 The second is to establish blockchain feeds which are independent and agnostic of particular sources.
 For instance, when establishing a feed for the latest Eth/USD price, the feed specifies accuracy and frequency but does not require oracles to reveal their sources.
 So long as the oracles provide reliable and accurate data, the dispute layer will act to objectively verify the integrity of the data when necessary, negating the need to rely on well known APIs.

 # The Name
 The name Pythia (pronounced pie-thee-uh) refers to a period of divination in Ancient Greece (@pythiaorigin).
 Pythia was a title given to an Oracle of the god Apollo.
 The Pythia was a *replaceable* figure who would change from generation to generation, selected from a sample of priestesses.
 As such, though a particular Pythia might leave or die, the institution of Pythia was robust and lasted many centuries.
-The name itself refers to the monstrous python slain by Apollo and and evokes imagery of a multi-headed beast, with no central point of failure.
+The name itself refers to the monstrous python slain by Apollo and evokes imagery of a multi-headed beast, with no central point of failure.
 While individual Pythia weren't as revered as the Oracle of Delphi, the institution of Pythia was so respected and entrenched that many Greek scholars neglected to explain the term when referencing one.
 In a similar way, the platform Pythia does not rely on the reputation of esteemed APIs but instead establishes a chain of replaceable oracles who are disciplined by the mechanics of the ecosystem to provide a trustworthy institution of blockchain datafeeds.
 APIs will come and go but Pythia will endure.

 # The Oracle Dilemma